 One significant change in this new architecture is that every internal device is an instance of the Device class, which in turn builds upon a simple inheritance chain that includes all the functionality that any device might need.
 If a device wants to call printf(), for example, it can do so by simply invoking this.printf(), rather than having to first “include” (ie, import or require) the class that contains printf().

-I’ve also done away with specialized PCjs printing functions like printMessage() and printMessageIO().
-Instead, if a device wants to assign certain print operations to certain message groups (ie, sets of messages that can be turned on or off through the debugger), it simply includes the MESSAGE id as the first parameter to printf().
+I’ve also done away with specialized PCjs printing functions like printMessage() and printMessageIO(). printf() is the preferred method, and if a device wants to assign certain print operations to certain message groups (ie, sets of messages that can be turned on or off through the debugger), it simply includes the MESSAGE id as the first parameter to printf().

 Debugger input and output controls have been unified into a single textarea “window”, there’s improved breakpoint management for setting read and write breakpoints on any valid memory or I/O address, an execution history buffer can be enabled and dumped with the built-in dump (“d”) command, and all the debugger’s commands can be accessed from any browser debug console window via a global window.command() function.